ga-wdi-pvd/http-mvc-intro-rails/README.md

 6. Update the info for an animal with 3 as its id.
 7. Update homework submission #32 for assignment #3

+## Rails (15/30)

+### Routes
+-
+-
+-

+### Views

-## Rails folder/file structure (15/30)
+## Rails (15/30)
+Let's get into implementing the idea of HTTP requests and RESTful methods by building our first Rails app!
 The first thing that I want to do, is just create a new rails applications.
-But I think first what we should do is ensure we have rails. `$ gem install rails`.
+But I think first what we should do is ensure we have rails.
+Check your version with `rails -v` in the terminal.
+If you get an error, try `$ gem install rails`.
 Next I want to actually create my rails application:

 ```bash
 $ rails new tunr -d postgresql